Margaret McKenna

-Margaret McKenna is an American religious sister and anti-militarist activist.
+Margaret McKenna (May 26, 1930 - April 22, 2026) was an American religious sister and anti-militarist activist.
 Raised in Hackensack, New Jersey, she earned her PhD in the origins and religious thought of Christianity from the University of Pennsylvania.
 In the 1970s, McKenna began participating in non-violent civil disobedience with the Plowshares Movement, sometimes being arrested or imprisoned for her actions.
 Her activism has continued through recent years.

 In 1989, McKenna helped to found New Jerusalem Laura, a North Philadelphia addiction treatment center that strives to help people recover from substance abuse without the use of medication, by substituting community service, discussion, and Bible study as routes to recovery.

 Early life and education

 McKenna grew up in Hackensack, New Jersey and upon graduating from high school entered the Medical Mission Sisters, a Catholic Church organization of women dedicated to improving world access to health care.
 She earned a bachelor's degree in English from Chestnut Hill College, then a small Catholic women's college, and a master's degree in liturgy from Notre Dame University before moving on to the University of Pennsylvania and earning a doctorate in Christian origins and religious thought.
 For her doctorate thesis, she traveled to Israel for the clarity and solitude.